Bundle v1 — Satsignal .mbnt Receipt Spec

 Merkle leaves for text-line-v1: one leaf per non-empty line in the canonical form (empty lines after normalization are not leaves).
 Each leaf is sha256(line_bytes_utf8) in standard mode or HMAC-SHA256(salt_i, line_bytes_utf8) in sealed mode.

 PDF note: for application/pdf, the canonicalizer extracts text page-by-page via PDF.js (operators) or equivalent (verifiers), applies steps 1–6 to each page's text, then joins pages with \n\n.
 Merkle leaves are per-page, not per-line.
-Reference: see recomputePdfProofs in verifier.html.
+Reference: see recomputePdfProofs in verifier.html (live verifier; view source for the function).

 json-jcs-v1 (content_canonical) / json-keypath-v1 (chunk_merkle)